-Address 2 Trays Hill Close, London, N19 3FE
+Address Flat 2, 2 Wellesley Terrace, London, N1 7NA

-Property type 2 - bedroom flat
+Property type 2 Bedroom flat

 Scheme Shared ownership resale

 Full market value £600,000

-Share purchase price £150,000 (25% share) The share purchase price offered to you will be based on an assessment of what you can afford.
+Share purchase price £150,000

+The share purchase price an assessment of what y e offered to you will be based on you can afford.

+Monthly payment to the landlord The monthly payment to the landlord includes: Rent £922.63

+Service charge £296.38

-Monthly payment to the landlord The monthly payment to Rent Service charge Estate charge Buildings insurance Management fee Reserve fund payment Total monthly payment £1385.62 £205.50 £ incl. in service charge £ 1591.12
+Estate charge Buildings insurance £ incl. in service charge £ incl. in service charge

+Management fee £ incl. in service charge

+Reserve fund payment £ incl. in service charge

+Total monthly payment £1219.01

+Reservation fee £500

-Reservation fee You'll need to pay a reservation fee to secure your home.
+You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.

 The reservation fee secures the home for 7 days.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
 If you do not buy the home, the fee is 50% refundable.

 Eligibility To assess your eligibility, you'll need to register with a Help to Buy agent.
-You can apply to buy the home if both of the following apply: • your gross household income is £90,000 or less • you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: • you're a first-time buyer • you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+You can apply to buy the home if both of the following apply: • your gross household income is £90,000 or less • you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: • you're a first-time buyer • you used to own a home but cannot afford to buy one now • you're forming a new household - for example, after a relationship breakdown • you're an existing shared owner, and you want to move • you own a home and want to move but cannot afford a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 You must have a good credit record.
 Your application will involve an assessment of your finances.
-Tenure Leasehold Lease type Shared ownership Lease term 121 years Maximum share you can own You can buy up to 100% of your home.
+Tonuro Logophold Tenure Leasehold Lease type Shared ownership Lease term 113 years Maximum share you can own You can buy up to 100% of your home.
 Transfer of freehold At 100% ownership, the leasehold title remains with ISHA but your shared ownership obligations fall away.
 Landlord Islington and Shoreditch Housing Association (ISHA) 102 Blackstock Road, London N4 2DR Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.